guyonroche/imagejs/README.md

     gravity: {x:0.5, y:0.5} // center - note: this is the default
 });

-// resize to 300x200 bitmap using bilinear interpolation and padding to fit, pad color solid red var thumbnail = bitmap.resize({
+// resize to 300x200 bitmap using bicubic interpolation and padding to fit, pad color solid red var thumbnail = bitmap.resize({
-    width: 100, height: 150,
+    width: 300, height: 200,
-    algorithm: "bilinearInterpolation",
+    algorithm: "bicubicInterpolation",
     fit: "pad",
     padColor: {r:255, g:0, b:0, a:255}
 });